neemzy/patchwork/README.md

 #### Validation

 Validation constraints are defined through `public static function loadValidatorMetadata(ClassMetadata $metadata)`.
 You must use [getter constraints](http://api.symfony.com/2.0/Symfony/Component/Validator/Mapping/ClassMetadata.html#method_addGetterConstraint) and define getters for your model's members accordingly, as no properties shall be directly defined (in order to let RedBean's catch-all getter do its magic).
-Doing so also allows you to keep control over the validated data :
+Doing so also allows you to keep control over the validated data:

 ```php
 use Neemzy\Patchwork\Model\Entity;